-1 by landscape-scale development that it is non-viable or the amount or quality of "native or

-2 foraging" habitat is "sufficient" to trigger a setback.
+Page 11 - APPLICANT SCOUT CLEAN ENERGY'S PETITION FOR RECONSIDERATION OF THE COUNCIL'S REVISED RECOMMENDATION TO THE GOVERNOR 125432172.9 0066670-00001 by landscape-scale development that it is non-viable or the amount or quality of "native or foraging" habitat is "sufficient" to trigger a setback.

 3 Scout's comment letters provided several methods to clarify this ambiguity.
-One

-4 option would be including the viability flowchart in Scout's April Comment Letter.
-40

-5 Alternatively, the Council could incorporate WDFW's 2024 guidance for the species.
-Per that

-6 guidance, EFSEC could define viable habitat as the "natural vegetation and agricultural types"

-7 identified in Table 2 of that guidance, which recognizes that ferruginous hawk do not nest in option utilizing aspects of each of these strategies as a redline of the revised Spec-5 with its
+One option would be including the viability flowchart in Scout's April Comment Letter.40 4 Alternatively, the Council could incorporate WDFW's 2024 guidance for the species.
+Per that 5 guidance, EFSEC could define viable habitat as the "natural vegetation and agricultural types" 6 identified in Table 2 of that guidance, which recognizes that ferruginous hawk do not nest in 7 areas where more than 30% of the core area is cropland.41 Scout also provided a third clarifying 8 option utilizing aspects of each of these strategies as a redline of the revised Spec-5 with its 9 August comment letter.42 10

-8 areas where more than 30% of the core area is cropland.
-41 Scout also provided a third clarifying

-10 August comment letter.42

-The uncertainty caused by revised Spec-5's ambiguous language poses serious ambiguous and incomplete guidance, members of the PTAG, many of which will not even be
+The uncertainty caused by revised Spec-5's ambiguous language poses serious 11 problems for the Project's technical and practical viability.43 Under revised Spec-5's 12 ambiguous and incomplete guidance, members of the PTAG, many of which will not even be 13 14 biologists, likely will disagree about whether specific nests or habitat are available or viable, and Councilmembers will not have any standards to guide their decision on final Project layout.
+15 If applied incorrectly and without scientific foundation, the viability determination will force 16 elimination of key Project infrastructure, substantially decreasing generation capacity.
+Again, 17 this is out of step with the Governor's directives.
+18

-12 problems for the Project's technical and practical viability.43 Under revised Spec-5's

-14 biologists, likely will disagree about whether specific nests or habitat are available or viable,

-5 and Councilmembers will not have any standards to guide their decision on final Project layout.

-6 If applied incorrectly and without scientific foundation, the viability determination will force

-17 elimination of key Project infrastructure, substantially decreasing generation capacity.
-Again,

-18 this is out of step with the Governor's directives.

-Recommendations) at 6-7 tbl.
-2.
+$26 \xrightarrow{42}{43}$ Aug.
+Comment Letter at 7-9.

-40 Apr.
+^{22 &}lt;sup>40 Apr.
 Comment Letter at 14-15; see also Scout Clean Energy's Motion for Reconsideration, 24 (May 20, 2024).

-41 See Apr.
+^{23 &}lt;sup>41 See Apr.
 Comment Letter at 14; WDFW, Management Recommendations for Washington's Priority Species: Ferruginous Hawk 7 (January 2024); see also Adjudication Exhibit EXH-

-4015_X, Draft Management Recommendations for Washington's Priority Species: Ferruginous Hawk, James W. Watson & Jeffrey M. Azerrad (July 5, 2023) (WDFW Draft Management
+24 4015_X, Draft Management Recommendations for Washington's Priority Species: Ferruginous Hawk, James W. Watson & Jeffrey M. Azerrad (July 5, 2023) (WDFW Draft Management